jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

 * Once all the dependencies are properly set up download the swift_moveit_config files folder.
   * Within the folder there are three subfolders: into_config, into_launch, and scripts
-  * Move the items within the into_config folder into the
+  * Move the contents within the into_config folder into the SwiftAndProForROS swift_moveit_config/config
+  * Move the contents within the into_launch folder into the SwiftAndProForROS swift_moveit_config/launch
+  * Move the scripts subfolder into the SwiftAndProForROS swift_moveit_config

 ### Executing program